T

 Groceries & self-catering

-• Bio Company and Denn's Biomarkt are organic supermarkets that also carry a good selection of gluten-free products, including fresh bread and baked goods, often from specialized GF bakeries.
+• Bio Company and Denn's Biomarkt (organic supermarkets) often have a good selection of gluten-free and allergen-friendly products, including fresh baked goods.

 Practical tips